 - McDonald’s candidates send a 10-second Snapchat video (Snaplication) briefly describing themselves to start the application process.

 Video interviews (e.g. via Skype, Hangouts, SparkHire or HireVue) speed up the hiring process, as recruiters can interview candidates from any location.
 They can also be helpful if you’re assessing the communication skills of salespeople.

 - PwC recruiters send interview questions through a short video during the screening process.
 Candidates have time to practice, record and submit their answers through the company’s video interviewing platform.

 - Automattic, a web development company, overcomes the difficulties of hiring distributed team members by replacing traditional in-person interviews with Skype text chats.

-Consider using group activities and assessment centers to evaluate potential hires.
-Candidates will get the chance to understand whether they’re a good fit both for your position and team, as they interact with potential coworkers.
+Try out effective recruitment strategies and practices such as group activities and assessment centers to evaluate potential hires.
+Candidates will get the chance to understand whether they’re a good fit for both your position and team, as they interact with potential coworkers.
 And, you can use group activities to simulate job tasks and learn how candidates face challenges related to your positions.

 - Airlines usually organize assessment days to select candidates.
 British Airways, for example, uses a mix of role-playing and presentation activities in its hiring process.